GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

     precision seconds since proleptic Gregorian date Monday January 1 00:00:00 0001.
-Proleptic means we assume that the modern calendar can be extrapolated forward and backward; a year zero is used, and Gregory’s reforms [11]_ are extrapolated backward.
+Proleptic means we assume that the modern calendar can be extrapolated forward and backward; a year zero is used, and Gregory's reforms [11]_ are extrapolated backward.
 Note that this is not historical.

 Relative time coordinates: